pauldcrosby/starter-academic/content/publication/it-takes-two-baby-feature-artist-collaborations-and-streaming-demand-for-music/index.md

   - Liam J. A. Lenten
 author_notes: []
 doi: 10.1007/s10824-020-09396-y
-publication: Journal of Cultural Economics, E-pub ahead of print
+publication: Journal of Cultural Economics, 45(3), 385-408
 abstract: Over the last 30 years, there has been an increasing tendency for artists to collaborate with ‘feature’ artists on one-off song projects.
   Although there might be purely artistic reasons for such collaborations, it is